TKais/Travelbug/README.md

 ## Technical Details

-A JavaScript module written in ES6 that exposes two public methods: getPlaylists and getShows.
+A CommonJS module written in ES6 that exposes two public methods: getPlaylists and getShows.
 Each method returns a Promise, and if they resolve with a 200 status from the server, an array of objects containing the playlists and/or TV shows is returned.

 ## Basic Usage